 Based on the signatory feedback from the first consultation phase, and in line with the PRI mission and 10-year Blueprint, the PRI developed a proposal of how the reporting and assessment framework, including the reporting outputs, could be improved.

 During the second consultation phase, signatories had the opportunity to indicate their level of support for the proposal of what a new Reporting and Assessment Framework could look like.
 The second consultation paper identified the main objective of the Reporting and Assessment Framework, presented three guiding points of how to develop the Framework in order to support the main objective, and detailed the PRI’s proposal.
 The proposal was heavily based on the PRI’s mission and Blueprint, as well as signatory feedback during the first consultation phase.
 The PRI Board had oversight over the proposal and the Reporting and Assessment Advisory Committee provided support during the proposal’s development.

 In total, 267 signatories participated in the consultation, representing 9% of our signatory base.
 We would like to thank all signatories and other stakeholders for their participation.
-A summary of the feedback is available here.

 To understand how the signatory feedback from the second consultation has been incorporated into the new reporting framework please visit the reporting & assessment review and investor reporting guidance.

 The PRI is a signatory based organisation and feedback on the value and resources that the initiative provides to signatories is invaluable.
 Signatory responses help shape the work we undertake and the value that we deliver to you, both in our next one year plan and the PRI’s 2021-2024 strategy.